-I have watch people use fertilizers, both organic and man-made fertilizers, in trying to enhance their crops.
-Some people over fertilized their gardens causing the plants to burn, grow leggy, produce non-conforming fruits to not producing at all.
+I have watched people use fertilizers, both organic and human-made fertilizers, to enhance their crops.
+But unfortunately, some people fertilized their gardens, causing the plants to burn, grow leggy, and produce non-conforming fruits.

 Fungi and the latest research… A WoW story.